ryanhutzley/fuel-right-backend-api/README.md

 ## Acknowledgements

-This application was built using React, React Bootstrap, [recharts](https://github.com/recharts/recharts), Rails, PostgreSQL, and BCrypt
+The frontend for this application was built using React, React Bootstrap, and [recharts](https://github.com/recharts/recharts).
+The rails backend was configured using ActiveRecord, PostgreSQL, and BCrypt.